cimo/One_workspace/README.md

 One workspace for all your delevelop.

-Is a docker service container for have, in one space, a large and complete develop tolls that look and work in same way on all machine.
+Is a docker service container for have, in one space, a large and complete develop tools that look and work in same way on all machine.

 | Info: |
 |:---|